arshg285/Media-Recommendation-Model/README.md

 This project is an interactive WebApp, where users can explore intersectionality in film and televison.
 This is done by allowing users to select two keywords that will result in a table displaying shows and movies at the intersection of those identities.

+# Instructions on how to use our code and run the webapp on your own device!

+1. Download all the files in this repository, named **Web App.ipynb**, **project-spider.py**, **function_definitions.py**, and **Cat-Movie.png** in the directory of your choice that you can access easily.
+2. Open the terminal, set the directory to where all your downloaded files are using the command `cd /Users/...` and enter the command `scrapy startproject IMDB_scraper`.
+3. Then, place the **project-spider.py** file in the folder titled **spiders** within the scrapy project that would be created in your directory.
+4. Now, open the Jupyter Notebook titled **Web App.ipynb** in the web browser of your choice using Anaconda Navigator or simply runnning the command `jupyter notebook` in the terminal.
+5. Go to the **kernel** tab on the top bar of the Jupyter Notebook and select the option **Restart Kernel and Run All**.
+6. Enjoy your selections!

 ## Webapp: PywebIO

 To make the webapp, we used the Python library "PywebIO" which supports synchornization, callback, and couroutine to obtain and process user inputs.